 - Be prepared!
-Bring your binder or notebook/folder, paper, a pen, a pencil, and your assignment book to class every day.
+Bring your laptop, binder/notebook, pen/pencil, and your assignment book to class every day.
 Be in your seat and ready to work when the bell rings!

 - Be respectful to everyone and everything!

-- I am more than happy to meet with students for any reason, please come by!
+- I am more than happy to connect with you for extra help or enrichment!

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.